Matroids: A Macaulay2 package

 \textsc{Duality and minors.} One of the most important features of matroid theory is the existence of a duality.
-It is straightforward to check that if $M = (E, \B)$ is a matroid, then $\{E - B \mid B \in \B\}$ also satisfies (B1) and (B2), and thus is the set of bases of a matroid on $E$, called the \textit{dual matroid} of $M$, denoted by $M^*$.
+It is straightforward to check that if $M = (E, \B)$ is a matroid, then $\{E \setminus B \mid B \in \B\}$ is the set of bases of a matroid on $E$, called the \textit{dual matroid} of $M$, denoted by $M^*$.